What is a VPN on Android? A beginner’s guide to mobile security

 For the vast majority of Android users, grabbing a dedicated VPN app from the Google Play Store is the way to go.
 From my experience, this method offers the best balance of ease-of-use and features.
 Here’s the typical process:

-- Open and Set Up: Once installed, open the app.
-You'll usually need to create an account or log in, especially for paid services.
+• Open and setup: Once installed, open the app.
+You’ll usually need to create an account or log in, especially for paid services.
 Some free versions might let you connect with limitations right away.

-- Choose a Server (Optional): Many apps will suggest an optimal server for you, or you can browse a list and pick a specific country or city.
+• Choose a server (Optional): Many apps will suggest an optimal server for you, or you can browse a list and pick a specific country or city.

-- Connect: Tap the big "Connect" button!
+• Connect: Tap the big “Connect” button!
 Your Android will likely ask for permission to set up a VPN connection; accept it.

 4.2.
 Configuring Android’s built-in VPN client (For specific cases)